molcsa/cisco-autoconnect/README.md

 Finally go to `System Settings > Privacy & Security > Accessibility` on Ventura or to `System Preferences > Security > Privacy > Accessibility` on older MacOS versions, and enable the corresponding apps of your method to run the script, to avoid errors.

 ## How to make it even more comfortable?
 Enable the _Start VPN when AnyConnect is started_ option in the Cisco AnyConnect Preferences window.
-This way the Connect window will appear after application startup, so the connection process will be fully automatic (if you run the script when the application is currently not running).
+This way the Connect window will appear after application startup, so the connection process will be fully automatic.

-If the app is already running, you have to manually click on the Connect button in the AnyConnect main window after you ran the script.
+If you don't set this setting then you have to manually click on the Connect button in the AnyConnect main window after you run the script.

 There is a 15 seconds timeout, if the Connect window doesn't appear in this time, the script terminates.

 <img src="/screenshots/preferences.jpg" alt="Preferences" width="400"/>